google_counter

 TACE has proven particularly effective for colorectal, breast, gastric, and lung cancer metastases, with response rates up to 80% depending on tumor characteristics.
 The procedure's effectiveness can be enhanced through a combination with systemic therapies.

-Percutaneous alcohol injection (PAI) offers a simple, cost-effective treatment for small liver metastases under 4 cm.
-Under ultrasound guidance, physicians inject sterile ethyl alcohol directly into metastatic tissue, causing immediate cell death through dehydration and protein coagulation.
+As a simple, cost-effective treatment, percutaneous alcohol injection (PAI) may be used for small liver metastases (under 4 cm).
+Under ultrasound guidance, physicians inject sterile ethyl alcohol directly into metastatic tissue; this causes immediate cell death through dehydration and protein coagulation.

-The alcohol destroys tumour cells and triggers blood vessel thrombosis, leading to complete tissue necrosis followed by fibrotic scar formation.
-Clinical studies show complete tumor destruction in over 50% of treated lesions, with particularly good results for colorectal, breast, and endocrine primary cancers that have spread to the liver.
+The alcohol destroys tumor cells and triggers blood vessel thrombosis – a complete tissue necrosis followed by fibrotic scar formation is the result.
+As clinical studies show, complete tumor destruction is detected in over 50% of treated lesions, with particularly good results for colorectal, breast, and endocrine primary cancers that have spread to the liver.

 • Low complication rates – mainly mild pain and occasional fever